 Home drinking water filtration systems can reduce or eliminate lead.
 Be sure to look for products certified by NSF/ANSI under Standard 53 for the removal of lead.
 Always follow the manufacturer's guidelines on the installation and maintenance of the product.
 Find products certified to remove lead through NSF International or Water Quality Association, or download a list of examples here (Open PDF).

 Where can I get a Drinking Water Filter?

 Drinking water filters certified to remove lead (look for NSF/ANSI Standard 53) are widely available at hardware and home goods stores, as well as online retailers.

-And have at least one of the following in the home: A child under age 6, pregnant or breastfeeding woman, or woman who may become pregnant.
+- City of Milwaukee home with a lead service line AND have at least one of the following in the home: A child under age 6, pregnant or breastfeeding woman, or woman who may become pregnant.

 - All City of Milwaukee homes with a 0-6 year old child with a Blood Lead Level of 5 ug/dL or greater.

 - All new parents/guardians in high-risk areas for lead poisoning in Milwaukee.
 Currently the targeted city zip codes with the highest concentration of lead poisoned children are 53204, 53206, 53208, and 53210.